Tulane Multispecialty Clinic / EJGH

 Discussing your symptoms with your physician can be the first step to getting help.

-Urgency - the uncontrollable urge to use the bathroom
+Urgency - A sudden, uncontrollable urge to urinate

 Frequency – The need to urinate more than eight times per day

-You Are Not Alone – Find Relief for Bladder Control Problems
+You Are Not Alone – Find Relief for OAB